-Mallorca — or Majorca if you grew up spelling it that way — is a better golf destination than most people realise.
-I moved here from Shanghai in March 2025, where I'd spent eleven years coaching in a city of 27 million people with 12 golf courses between them.
-Arriving on an island with 22 courses, several of genuine European Tour standard, in conditions that stay immaculate through the winter, felt like discovering a secret.
+Mallorca - or Majorca if you grew up spelling it that way - is a much better golf destination than most people realise.
+I moved here from Shanghai in March 2025, where I had spent eleven years coaching in a city of 27 million people with not enough golf courses between them.
+Mostly built to championship standards as there was no point having anything there that was not the best.
+Arriving on an island with 24 courses, 21 of them open to green-fee visitors, in conditions that stay quality even through the winter, felt like discovering a secret.

-I'm a PGA Advanced Professional and I'm working my way through every course on the island — playing them, reviewing them honestly, working out what makes each one worth the trip.
+I'm a PGA Advanced Professional and I'm working my way through every course on the island - playing them, reviewing them honestly, working out what makes each one worth the trip and taking my guests along too to learn.
 Below is what I know so far.

 The Top Courses - By Purpose